The Gender Pay Gap in 25 Metro AreasOctober 03, 2019

 The metropolitan statistical areas in this breakdown all have populations of at least 2 million — meaning that they are well represented in such government surveys as the American Community Survey, the data source for this analysis — and these areas were selected to represent a balanced geographic sample across the United States.
 Each metropolitan statistical area consists of the county or counties containing a principal city or cities as well as adjacent counties with strong social and economic ties.
 In some cases, metropolitan statistical areas are also considered to be part of a larger combined statistical area, but this breakdown compares metropolitan statistical areas regardless of whether they are part of a combined statistical area.
 For instance, the Washington, D.C., metropolitan statistical area consists of the District of Columbia as well as some surrounding counties of Maryland and Virginia and one county in West Virginia — which is why the number presented here is slightly different from the overall pay ratio AAUW has previously reported for the District of Columbia alone.
 In this list the Washington, D.C., metropolitan statistical area is distinct from the Baltimore metropolitan statistical area even though the two areas can also be analyzed together as a combined statistical area.
 The constituent counties within a metropolitan statistical area or a combined statistical area are determined by the U.S. Office of Management and Budget using data from the Census Bureau.
 See below under “Counties Included” for a list of the areas included in AAUW’s breakdown and their constituent parts.

-Note: Sample sizes for American Indian or Alaska Native and Native Hawaiian or other Pacific Islander women were too small to report accurate ratios.
 For more information on how these numbers are calculated and answers to other common questions, please see our Frequently Asked Questions about the Gender Pay Gap.

 AAUW’s biannual report explains the gender pay gap, how it affects women of all ages, races, and education levels, and what you can do to close it.